Jwomack7512-bio/BobTheBuilder/docs/pages/backend/io_info/1_flow_between.rst

         :align: center

-The flows from a compartment are derived as the flow rate (F) multiplied by the concentration of the species leaving the comparment as a minus term.
+The flows from a compartment are derived as the flow rate (F) multiplied by the concentration of the species leaving the compartment as a minus term.
 Flow to a compartment is the same derivation without the minus term.
 The flows in the above diagram would be derived as: